Participating in Tomonoura Tai-ami Sea Bream Net Fishing (2026 Guide)

 Planning Your Trip: Seasonal Cycles and May Event Schedules

-The Tai-ami fishing season is strictly seasonal, typically running from late April through mid-May.
-This timing aligns with the natural migration patterns of sea bream into the Seto Inland Sea.
-Most events take place on weekends and public holidays to accommodate the largest number of visitors.
-Checking the city.fukuyama.hiroshima.jp site is essential for specific dates in 2026.
+The Tai-ami fishing season in 2026 runs from early May through mid-July, with the densest demonstration calendar in the first three weeks of May.
+This timing aligns with the natural spring migration of sea bream into the Seto Inland Sea, when water temperatures hit the 18-20°C range that triggers the schools.
+Most events take place on weekends and public holidays.
+Checking the city.fukuyama.hiroshima.jp site is essential for specific dates in 2026, and the Hiroshima 2026 events calendar covers complementary spring festivals worth bundling.

 Visiting in late May offers the added benefit of seeing the Bentenjima Fireworks Festival.
 This spectacular display lights up the night sky over the same waters where the fishing occurs.
 Combining these two events creates a perfect weekend itinerary for travelers exploring the Fukuyama area.
 You can find more details in the guide to Hiroshima summer festivals and Bentenjima fireworks 2026.